alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MDGroupAvatarView](https://github.com/ttmdung203/MDGroupAvatarView) - This library provides a custom UIView with support for showing group of avatars.
 It’s used for group chat.
 The images list can be loaded from local or web url.
 * [MPParallaxView](https://github.com/DroidsOnRoids/MPParallaxView) - Apple TV Parallax effect in Swift.
 * [NightView](https://github.com/Boris-Em/NightView) - Dazzling Nights on iOS.
+* [OTResizableView](https://github.com/PKPK-Carnage/OTResizableView) - OTResizableView is a UIView library that can be resized with fingers.
 * [PKHUD](https://github.com/pkluz/PKHUD) - A Swift based reimplementation of the Apple HUD (Volume, Ringer, Rotation,…) for iOS 8.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.